 However, according to the company’s 2018-29 Fourth Bot Baseline: Fraud In The Advertising Industry Report, carried out in partnership with the Association of National Advertisers: “For the first time, the majority of fraud attempts are getting stymied before they are paid for, by DSPs and SSPs filtering fraudulent bid requests, by clawbacks, or by other preventative measures.”

-Fraud attempts amount to 20 to 35 per cent of all ad impressions throughout the year, but the fraud that gets through and gets paid for now is now much smaller.
+Fraud attempts amount to 20-35% of all ad impressions throughout the year, but the fraud that gets through and gets paid for now is now much smaller.